TAP top app download banner

 Image source: iStock

-How Much Allowance By Age According To Singaporean Parents This Year
+How Much Child’s Allowance By Age According To Singaporean Parents?

-With a brand new year, parents were asked whether they will be increasing or decreasing their little one’s allowance.
+Parents were asked whether they would be increasing or decreasing their little one’s allowance.
 Under a post by the Facebook group POSB Parents, parents share how much pocket money they would give their school-going kids.

 Primary 1: $2